coletonodonnell/coleton.io/content/posts/algo.md

     }
   }

-  // Only one of the following _Noreturn
+  // Only one of the following return
   // Copy remaining items in x if present while (i < m) {
     z[k++] = x[i++];